What is the E-2 Visa?

-- No Fixed Minimum Investment: Unlike certain investment-based visas like the EB-5 Visa, the E-2 Visa does not have a set minimum investment requirement.
+- No fixed minimum investment: Unlike certain investment-based visas like the EB-5 Visa, the E-2 Visa does not have a fixed minimum investment amount.
 The investment should be a substantial amount in relation to the total cost of the enterprise, but this flexibility can be beneficial for some investors.

 E-2 versus the EB-5 Visa